 Monitoring of oil concentration in a refrigeration cycle

-Sampling is often difficult or not possible at all.
-Therefore, the relationship between oil and refrigerant must be estimated by indirect methods.
+Decades of experience show that measurements in research, especially in the refrigerant circuit, are time-consuming and complicated.
+Sampling is often difficult or even impossible.
+Therefore, the relationship between oil and refrigerant must be estimated using indirect methods.

 What if the ratio between oil and refrigerant was known at all times and with high precision?

-What if it were no longer necessary to take time-consuming samples to determine the oil/refrigerant ratio?
+What if it were no longer necessary to take costly samples to determine the oil/refrigerant ratio?

 With LiquiSonic® OCR, comprehensive information about the refrigerant process is continuously available.
 The permanent knowledge of the concentration ensures optimal process control, while the fast approach to the optimal oil/refrigerant ratio reduces the adjustment time.